-Says Such an Expense Would Not Be Justified Under the Existing Circumstances.
-In a lengthy letter to Mr. J. J. Evans of Bennettsville, dispatched Train Wrecker Causes Passenger To Tuesday, Governor Blease states in full his reason for not calling an extra session of the State legislature, as requested at a mass meeting of business interests in Bennettsville Monday night.
-The letter was in reply to the following telegram received by the governor Tuesday morning from Mr. Evans, stating the situation, and asking for a hearing on the matter on the 13th.
+Says Such an Expense Would Not Be Justified Under the Existing Cir- In a lengthy letter to Mr. J. J Evans of Bennettsville, dispatched Train Wrecker Causes Passenger To Tuesday, Governor Blease states in Foreign Countries Will Need the full his reason for not calling an extra session of the State legislature, as requested at a mass meeting of lion Bales Cotton, With Several business interests in Bennettsville Monday night.
+The letter was in reply to the following telegram received by the govlar officers abroad of the amount of Evans, stating the situation, and asking for a hearing on the matter on the 13th.
 Here is the telegram: His Excellency, Hon.
-Cole L. Blease Columbia, S. C. At a mass meeting of the farmer of Marlboro County resolutions were passed directing the delegation from this county to request you to call the legislature together to consider a plan of relief for present situation.
-Will it be agreeable to grant us a hearing next Monday, November J. J. Evans.
-(Signed) The extra session was desired to take some action looking to an immediate relief of the present situation of lower prices for cotton.
+Cole L. Blease Columbia, S. C. At a mass meeting of the farmers of Marlboro County resolutions were passed directing the delegation from this county to request you to call the legislature together to consider a plan of relief for present situation.
+Will it be agreeable to grant us a hearing next Monday, November 13?
+(Signed) J. J. Evans.
+The extra session was desired to take some action looking to an immediate relief of the present situation of lower prices for cotton.
 The refusal to call the extra session is placed on the grounds of the heavy expense entailed, the fact that matters are not in shape now to allow a special session to do the business of the regular session, and that the results of any action that might be taken would be of value only to a limited number of famers.
 MONEY BAGS STOLEN ENROUTE.
 Disappeared From Mail Between Raleigh and New York.

-That a United States mail pouch Estimates for England and Italy containing \$20,000, routed from Raweeks ago in a manner very similar Including the normal demands of to a recently reported \$20,000 theft Greece, Portugal, Sweden, Denmark, of a pouch at Lynchburg, Va., be-Norway, British-India and all other came known at Greensboro, N. C., on Monday.
-Beyond admitting that the discuss the matter.
-It is declared unofficially that the Raleigh pouch disappeared after bebe approximately 15,268,112 bales. train passing Greensboro and also was last placed has been suspended The pouch was handled by the local postoffice at Greensboro and later transferred to the mail clerk now un-It is pointed out, however, that the der suspension.
-It is said he remem-In the campaign speednes, Repub-lice, is organizing a band of 25 Amer-lican orators urged Frothingham's icans and Britishers with 100 Chinese needs of China (2,300,000 bales) through check under the train shed volunteers for defense.
-Both Manchu probably includes a large quantity of but that he did not detect its loss unand Chinese women will be cared for cotton consumed by hand looms and til he reached the end of his run and which is not taken into account in found himself unable to tally with his The impression prevails that the disappearance of this as well as the pouch reported lost from Lynchburg The consul general at Shanghai re- can be accounted for by the same per- FOUGHT ARMED ROBBER.
+That a United States mail pouch \Estimates for England and Italy containing \$20,000, routed from Rarefer to demands for American cotton leigh to New York, disappeared two weeks ago in a manner very similar Including the normal demands of to a recently reported \$20,000 theft Greece, Portugal, Sweden, Denmark, of a pouch at Lynchburg, Va., be Norway, British-India and all other came known at Greensboro, N. C., on countries, this amount would be in- Monday.
+Beyond admitting that the creased by almost 2,000,000 bales, pouch was lost, officials refused to It is declared unofficially that the that the clerk in whose custody it amount of cotton needed during this from the service pending an investi- The pouch was handled by the lo fcotball player, who is now head of bales consumed by mills throughout cal postoffice at Greensboro and later transferred to the mail clerk now un-It is pointed out, however, that the der suspension.
+It is said he rememthrough check under the train shed which is not taken into account in found himself unable to tally with his The impression prevails that the shows a consumption for China of on- disappearance of this as well as the pouch reported lost from Lynchburg The consul general at Shanghai re- can be accounted for by the same per- FOUGHT ARMED ROBBER.